 Residential and commercial properties

-Recent industry surveys point out that about one third of unprotected buildings are susceptible to being attacked by subterranean termites or white ants, as they are also referred to.
+Recent industry surveys point out that about one-third of unprotected buildings are susceptible to being attacked by subterranean termites or white ants, as they are also referred to.
 Next to your prized property, a professional termite inspection could be the best investment you will ever make.

 In Sydney, it is common knowledge that termites eat their way out of the wood they are nesting in.
 Inside homes, termites find their way into timbers in the roof area.
-Mud tubes””tunnels subterranean termites build as a pathway to connect them from their nest to their food sources””can be found along walls and baseboards
+Mud tubes tunnels subterranean termites build as a pathway to connect them from their nest to their food sources can be found along walls and baseboards

-With today's modern infrared cameras, termite infestation can be detected in such a way that it does not cause damage to your home.
+With today's modern infrared cameras, a termite infestation can be detected in such a way that it does not cause damage to your home.
 An invasive approach should be your last resort, and only when you are convinced that the infestation has reached a serious level.

-Normally, home insurance do not cover damage brought about by termite infestations.
+Normally, home insurance does not cover damage brought about by termite infestations.
 Why is this?
 Most insurance companies view termite damage as an avoidable issue that has to do with property maintenance.
-Hence, homeowners are deemed fully responsible in ensuring that termites are kept away from their homes as much as possible.
+Hence, homeowners are deemed fully responsible for ensuring that termites are kept away from their homes as much as possible.
 Indeed, termite prevention is the best plan of action.
 (Read: How much does professional termite control in Sydney cost?)

 To do this, you must schedule an inspection at least once every year.
-To be safe, schedule it during winter or if you can, twice a year in different seasons.
+To be safe, schedule it during winter or, if you can, twice a year in different seasons.
 When the temperatures go down, termites do the same.
 They move deeper underground to seek warmth for survival purposes.

 At any point that you start suspecting termite activity in and around your home, do not hesitate to reach out to us to schedule an appointment.
 Hire Masters Pest Control Sydney for termite control, termite prevention, and termite inspection.